0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

 Deposit and withdrawal oracles are randomly selected form nodes 250K unused MPC tokens associated to the [large oracle](../pbc-fundamentals/governance-system-smart-contracts-overview.md#node-operation) contract.
 When the deposit or withdrawal limit has been met, 3 new nodes will be selected.
 The tokens of the 3 nodes associated with a specific oracle will get pending status for 28 days.
-Your node can serve more than one oracle and be reselected to same oracle if you have enough tokens associated to the [large oracle contract](https://browser.partisiablockchain.com/contracts/04f1ab744630e57fb9cfcd42e6ccbf386977680014/associateTokensToContract)
+Your node can serve in more than one oracle and be reselected to same oracle if you have enough tokens associated to the [large oracle contract](https://browser.partisiablockchain.com/contracts/04f1ab744630e57fb9cfcd42e6ccbf386977680014/associateTokensToContract)
 .